omersahintr/tkinter_interfaces/README.md

 The sub-projects we present in this project:
 1- Simple Calculator
-2- Body Mass Index Calculator
+2- Body Mass Index Calculator (VMI)
 3- Encrypted Messaging Tool (Enigma)